-The World Association for Sexual Health (WAS) is launching its eighth annual World Sexual Health Day observance on September 4th, and the theme for this year’s observation is Love, Bonding and Intimacy.
+The World Association for Sexual Health (WAS) is launching its annual World Sexual Health Day observance on September 4th, and the theme for the 2018 observation is Sexual Health and Sexual Rights are FUNDAMENTAL for well-being.
 Throughout September ASHA will offer expanded sexual health resources that include fact sheets, interviews, and perspectives on sexual health from a diverse group of voices in the field.

 Understanding Sexual Health